ContactTracingCU/Stop-the-Spread-Server/README.md

-# Stop the Spread Admin Github
+# Stop the Spread Admin